dwallach1/prometheus/README.md

 Number of successful sell events: 27
 The average lot time is: 26.74 days
 The average profit percentage is: 16.97%

+[ SOL 2024 ] [as of 04.11.2024]
+Number of 24-hour windows with at least 5% price drop: 11 The average drop window percentage is: -7.17%
+Number of successful sell events: 8
+The average lot time is: 17.62 days
+The average profit percentage is: 13.26%
 ```

 ## Configuration